tmldot/aws_find_prefix_list_entries/README.md

 ## Tools Included

 ### 1. `find_prefix_entries.py`
 Search AWS Managed Prefix Lists by IP address or partner name and generate detailed reports.
-Supports optional CSV output.
+Supports optional CSV output and filtering by prefix list name.

 #### Features:
 - **Search by Name or IP:**
   Search for prefix list entries by `Description` (case-insensitive) or `Cidr` (supports partial matches).

+- **Filter by Prefix List Name:**
+  Use the `--plfilter` option to search only PLs whose name contains a specific string (case-insensitive).

 - **Custom AWS Profile and Region:**
   Optionally specify an AWS CLI profile and region to target specific accounts or regions.